-Determining the most appropriate policies and methods is based on an assessment of the effectiveness and efficiency of the policy and method options, and the risks of acting or not acting when there is uncertain or insufficient information achieving the desired environmental outcome.
+Determining the most appropriate policies and methods is based on an assessment of the effectiveness and efficiency of the policy and method options, and the risks of acting or not acting when there is uncertain or insufficient information.

+Effectiveness is a measure of how much influence a resource management intervention has or how successful it is in addressing the issues, in terms of achieving the desired environmental outcome.
 Effectiveness is a cumulative value, derived from the range of types and scope of influences or impacts of an intervention, towards achieving intended results and environmental outcomes.
 The effectiveness of an option is not able to be assessed as an absolute value.
 Rather, options are appraised as to whether they exhibit the qualities which contribute to 'effectiveness' and to what degree, and a determination is made as to the cumulative effect of the pertinent attributes in terms of high, medium or low 'effectiveness'.